lyzidiamond/terrarium/README.md

 ## FAQ

 * **Why not vm.runInContext**: this was the previous approach.
 Terrarium now uses a child process because this allows it to bind to ports and effectively cancel listeners on close.
+* **Why not eval()**: eval doesn't provide variable sandboxing, so it's easy to overwrite existing variables on your page.
+It also doesn't allow you to control timers.